 Summary of Executive Director Responsibilities

-• Collaborate with the Board, staff, and volunteers to develop and implement strategic plans that address the Center’s Mission and Vision.
+• Provide steady leadership, collaborate with the Board, staff, and volunteers to develop and implement strategic plans.

-• Lead publicity, marketing, outreach, and awareness campaigns.
+• Lead fundraising, donor, grant writing, publicity, marketing, outreach, and awareness campaigns and projects.

-• Collaborate with Education Director regarding our array of dispute resolution services.
+• Collaborate with the Director of Education regarding our array of dispute resolution services, courses, projects and research.

 • Bachelor’s Degree.